 Music has always been an important part of Viola's life and work, and in 2000, he created a three-song video suite for the rock group Nine Inch Nails' world tour.

 Among Viola’s numerous solo exhibitions since 1973 are Projects, the Museum of Modern Art, New York (1979); Bill Viola: Survey of a Decade, Contemporary Arts Museum, Houston, Texas (1988); Bill Viola, Fukui Fine Arts Museum, Fukui, Japan (1989); Bill Viola: Unseen Images, Kunsthalle Düsseldorf, Germany (1993-4).
 Viola represented the United States at the Venice Biennale in 1995.
 In 1997, the Whitney Museum of American Art in New York organised a major 25-year survey of his work, which travelled to six museums in Europe and the United States.
 In 2002, Viola presented his most ambitious work to date, the digital ‘fresco’ cycle Going Forth By Day, commissioned by the Deutsche Guggenheim Berlin and the Solomon R. Guggenheim Museum, New York.
-Since then, major exhibitions of Viola’s work have been organised by the J. Paul Getty Museum (2003) and the Mori Art Museum in Tokyo (2006).
+Since then, major exhibitions of Viola’s work have been organised by the J. Paul Getty Museum (2003) and the Mori Art Museum in Tokyo (2006), and Blain Southern in London (2011 and 2013).
 In 2011 he was awarded the Praemium Imperiale in the category of painting, a prestigious global art prize awarded annually by the Japan Art Association.

 Bill Viola lives and works in Long Beach, California.